kimsjjkjn/PBPK_Propranolol/README.md

 # PBPK_Propranolol
-Physiologically-based pharmacokinetic (PBPK) modeling of propranolol in rats and humans (IV &amp; PO) using Berkeley Madonna with validation against in vivo data.
+Physiologically-based pharmacokinetic (PBPK) modeling of propranolol in rats and humans (IV & PO) using Berkeley Madonna with validation against in vivo data.
 # Background
 ## PBPK
 Physiologically based pharmacokinetic (PBPK) modeling is a useful tool for predicting how drugs are absorbed, distributed, metabolized, and excreted (ADME) based on physiological and biochemical factors.
 Unlike traditional compartmental models, PBPK models use detailed representations of organ-specific blood flows, tissue volumes, and protein binding.
 This allows for a more realistic simulation of how drugs behave in the body (Rowland et al., 2011).